 Individuals who want to leave their loved ones with financial peace of mind after they pass away may want to consider life insurance.
-It does not matter how old you are, how much money you have or how many heirs you have.
-Here are some situations when you might want to consider buying a life insurance policy:
+Here are some specific situations when you might want to consider buying a life insurance policy:

 Parents with young children

-If you have children, having a life insurance policy can provide financial support if you were to pass away unexpectedly.
-The money can be used to pay for child care, pay for the child’s education or however you see fit.
-In this case, a term life insurance policy may be a good option to consider, because it could be specifically tailored to expire once they become independent.
+If you have children, having a life insurance policy in place may provide financial support if you were to pass away unexpectedly.
+The money can be used to pay for child care, educational expenses or however your beneficiary sees fit.
+In this case, a term life insurance policy may be a good option to consider, because it could be specifically tailored to expire once children become independent.

 Young adults who want cheap coverage